 In this work, we study in detail the impact that imperfections in the entangled photon source have on the success of the quantum teleportation operation.
 We investigate different schemes, comparing the simplest that selects only one out of the four Bell states to the one that implements a polarization-selective Bell state measurement (BSM).
-We find that these approaches not only differ in the protocol efficiency but, remarkably, also in the teleportation fidelity, by removing unwanted coincidences of distinguishable photons.
-Their performance can be further improved when moderate spectral filtering (twice the radiative linewidth) is applied.
-To show the relevance of our approach, we present our results using a below-par QD, i.e., one whose figures of merit (e.g., entanglement fidelity and photon indistinguishability, equal to 0.89 and 0.55 respectively) are below the average value found on the same sample.
-In this case, the average teleportation fidelity can be brought from below the classical limit-that is, failure of the protocol-to values as high as 0.84.
+We find that these approaches not only differ in the protocol efficiency but, remarkably, also in the teleportation fidelity, by removing unwanted photons. coincidences of distinguishable Their performance can be further improved when moderate spectral filtering is applied.
+To show the relevance of our approach, we present our results using a below-par QD, i.e., one whose figures of merit (in terms of entanglement and indistinguishability) are below the average value found on the same sample.
+In this case, the average teleportation fidelity can be brought from below the classical limit-that is, failure of the protocol to values as high as 0.84.
 The experimental results are supported by a detailed theoretical model that explains how the imperfections of the source can be mitigated by the choice of the protocol.
-Our work thus shows that the search for the perfect QD can be relaxed and that the current quality of state-of-the-art QD entangled-photon sources is not so far from the more stringent requirements set by secure quantum communication applications18.
+Our work thus shows that the search for the perfect QD can be avoided and that the current quality of state-of-the-art QD entangled-photon sources is not so far from the more stringent requirements set by secure quantum communication applications28.